MENU

 Dr Verdu is professor of the Division of Gastroenterology and associate director of the Farncombe Family Digestive Health Research Institute (FFDHRI), Department of Medicine.
 Also director of Axenic Gnotobiotic Unit, McMaster University and research chair, tier 1 in microbial therapeutics and nutrition in gastroenterology, Canada.
 Her work is focused on gut bacteria and their effect on gut function and inflammation.
 Dr Verdu has developed a program to investigate host microbial and dietary interactions in celiac disease and IBD.
 Her research aims at deciphering commensal and opportunistic pathogen metabolism of gluten and other dietary proteins and how that process affects their inflammatory capacity in the host.

-Dr Fabiana Zingone
+Professor Fabiana Zingone - Treasurer

-Dr Zingone is an assistant professor at the Gastroenterology Unit of the Azienda Ospedale Università Padova, Italy.
+Prof Zingone is an associate professor at the Gastroenterology Unit of the Azienda Ospedale Università Padova, Italy.
 She conducts her research and clinical activity on immune mediated gastrointestinal disorders with a particular focus on celiac disease and inflammatory bowel disease.
 She is the author of more than 120 peer reviewed publications, mostly on the topic of gluten related disorders.
 She is also a member of the board of SIGE (Italian Society of Gastroenterology and Digestive Endoscopy) and recently published the Italian guidelines for celiac disease.
 She teaches gastroenterology to medical students, residents in gastroenterology, and PhD students with a particular focus on celiac disease, inflammatory bowel disease, and malabsorption.